snitkdan/consistent-hashing-lab/README.md

 - `remove_shard(shard_name)`: Remove a shard from the system and rebalance accordingly.
 - `put(key)`: Assigns a specific key to a shard based on some scheme.

 **Note**: `add_shard` and `remove_shard` should first call the parent `add_shard` and `remove_shard` functions.
+The parent `remove_shard` function returns the keys that the shard held, which you will need to redistribute.
 You may want to look at LoadBalancer's `add_shard`, `remove_shard`, and the data it keeps track of.

-## Part 0: How do I put something in a shard?
+## Part 0: What if I just put it in one place?
-You can't load balance if you don't have a load to balance. `LoadBalancers/load_balancer_useless.py` shows how to put things in shards within the framework.
-This is a useless load balancer because all the work is distributed to the first node.
-If this server dies, then all the information is lost unless someone backed it up (look up State Machine Replication if interested).
+You don't need to load balance if everything's in one place! `LoadBalancers/load_balancer_useless.py` shows how to put things in shards within the framework.
+This is a not-so-great load balancer because all the work is distributed to the first node.
+If the server containing this shard dies, then all the information is lost unless someone backed it up (look up State Machine Replication/CSE 452 if interested).
 Or if there's a lot of traffic, then the latency and throughput might not be so great.
+This is already implemented for you, so just check it out to see how it works.

 ## Part 1: Simple Load Balancer
-A naive way to load balance would be to assign everything based on the first character of the key and modding by the number of shards.
+We'll start off simple.
+We'll take something about the key and balance according to that.
+A naive way to load balance would be to assign everything based on the first character of the key.
+If we do this, do we have to do anything else to make sure that the key can be assigned to one of the servers?

 Implement `LoadBalancers/load_balancer_simple.py`.

-What did the distribution of keys look like?
-TODO: Talk about variance
+**Q**: What does the distribution look like?
+What might be a problem with this type of load balancing scheme?

 ## Part 2: Hash the key
-If you did the last part, hopefully you saw that there was an uneven distribution of keys.
+We'll fix some of the problems we saw in the previous part.
 We will fix this by introducing hashes into the mix.
-(TODO: Talk about hashing.)
-This time, we will hash the key and then mod by the number of shards.
+Hash functions take some data and transform it in a pseudorandom manner.
+There are some bounds and guarantees that come with hashing, but we'll leave that to an algorithms or statistics course.
+This time, we will hash the key.
+Hashing will produce a generally uniform distribution of load, but there are some problems with it.

 Implement `LoadBalancers/load_balancer_hash_key.py`.

-What happened when you add and remove shards?
-Each time you add or remove a shard, how many keys do you need to move?
+**Q**: What happened to the keys when you add or remove shards?
+What might be a problem with this load balancing scheme?

 ## Part 3: Hash the Server Name
-TODO: Write some buildup for this part
-Moving all the keys each time might not be necessary, especially for the case when the keys get assigned to the same location.
-Here, we will try to avoid redistributing keys unnecessarily.
+Redistribution comes at a cost, especially when the keys get assigned to the same location.
+Here, we will try to avoid redistributing keys unnecessarily by introducing the idea of a key-space.
+The key-space is the range of possible hash values [TODO].
 To do this, you'll want to divide up the key-space somehow.
-The way we suggest is hashing the server name, since in expectation hashes are roughly uniformly distributed.
-[TODO: Probably provide resources for why.]

-The hash function we will be using will be python's hash function but with a mask so that hashes are in the range(0, 2^32).
-This has some implications Pay close attention to when the solution wraps around 0.
+The hash function we will be using will be python's hash function but with a mask so that hashes are in the range(0, 2^32), which we call `hash_fn`.

 Implement `LoadBalancers/load_balancer_hash_shard_once.py`.

 How many keys moved when you added and removed shards?

+**Hint 1**: Pay close attention to when the solution wraps around 0.
-**Hint**: You might want to look into the bisect library.
+**Hint 2**: You might want to look into the bisect library.

 ## Part 4: Consistent Hashing
 TODO: Write some buildup for this part